 Taxable profit of Lithuanian and foreign corporate taxpayers is subject to a standard (flat) rate of 15%.
 A reduced 5% rate applies to cooperatives engaged in agricultural activities and small companies (newly established small companies are subject to a 0% tax rate for the first taxable period).
-A reduced 10% rate applies to agricultural companies during the transitional period of 2018 and will be increased to a standard rate of 15% from 2019 onwards.
 Lithuanian entities are taxed on worldwide income; the tax liability of foreign entities is limited to income sourced in Lithuania, including income earned through permanent establishments.